-It depends on the heating source: wood, gas, central unit.
-In Bucharest, usually higher than the maintenance cost for an apartment.
+It depends on the heating source: wood, gas, or central unit, in Bucharest, usually higher than the maintenance cost for an apartment.

-If you choose to buy a place to stay in Romania, get a bank loan and personalize the apartment yourself, the monthly cost of paying the bank rate instead of rent is approximately DOUBLE.
-People who have bought apartments in the last 5 years in Bucharest will tell you that the cost of rate and the cost of rent is approximately the same, but that is NOT TRUE since the rent prices have dropped to a third in the past years.
-The idea that it costs the same to own your own place and to rent it is a common delusion of Romanians not knowing on which planet they live on.
+If you buy a place to stay in Romania, get a bank loan, and personalize the apartment yourself, the monthly cost of paying the bank rate instead of rent is approximately DOUBLE.
+People who have bought apartments in the last 5 years in Bucharest will tell you that the cost rate and the cost of rent are roughly the same, but that is NOT TRUE since the rent prices have dropped by a third in the past years.
+The idea that it costs the same to own your own place and rent it is a common delusion of Romanians not knowing which planet they live on.

-The cost of food in Bucharest is at least twice as much as in any other city of the country and comparable to that of the food in any EU capital except for maybe London and Paris.
-Good food is expensive.
+The cost of food in Bucharest is at least twice as much as in any other city of the country and comparable to that of food in any EU capital except for maybe London and Paris.
+Good nutrition is expensive.
 Junk food is also expensive.
-The cheap good food is scarce, requires time to look for from different sources and to cook it.
+Cheap good food is scarce and requires time to look for from different sources and to cook it.
 Generally, the quality of food in Romania is low (especially the meat and the milk) – that doesn’t mean that it isn’t tasty, on the contrary.
-The healthiest food can be generally bought from the peasants in the markets – but not ANY food, not in ANY market and not from ANY peasant so mind you, be careful!
+The healthiest food can be generally bought from the peasants in the markets – but not ANY food, not in ANY market and not from ANY peasant, so mind you, be careful!

-The minimum budget for food: 100 €/m.
-That means that you have no special preferences, you can eat anything, you aren’t on diet/regime and you are willing and able to buy this food from at least 5-6 different sources (some markets, specialized stores, hypermarkets) and to cook it at home.
-For this operation, it may be necessary to use a big backpack for weekly buying, which will facilitate your transportation of the groceries throughout the city.
+The minimum budget for food: is 100 €/m.
+That means that you have no special preferences, can eat anything, aren’t on a diet/regime, and are willing and able to buy this food from at least 5-6 different sources (some markets, specialized stores, hypermarkets) and to cook it at home.
+For this operation, it may be necessary to use a big backpack for weekly buying, facilitating your transportation of the groceries throughout the city.